wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### In Brief
 From Harlem in the 20th to Salford in the 21st, a century of making the rent.
 Part show, part party — for those just about managing.

-Now that it's over, see a [gallery of images](/galleries/2017-domestic) from the parties.

-*Thanks to our generous audiences we're donating £574.65 & four crates of food to <a href="http://salford.foodbank.org.uk/give-help/donate-food" target="_blank">Salford Foodbank</a>.*
+*Thanks to our generous audiences we've donated £574.65 & four crates of food to <a href="http://salford.foodbank.org.uk/give-help/donate-food" target="_blank">Salford Foodbank</a>; see a [gallery of images](/galleries/2017-domestic) from the parties.*

 #### Venue + Booking Details
 First Day: Friday 10 November 2017, (8pm sold-out) + 9.30pm